One of the greatest challenges facing the electric power industry is

 Materials for batteries with lower cost, higher safety level, and higher energy density are the focus of the present project.
 Theoretical and computational modeling provides the ability to predict, tailor and shape their properties.
 The present project may provide a significant contribution to advance the quality of European science in the fundamental area of energy storage materials.

 Directly resolving all scales and modeling all particles in the electrodes is not feasible.
 Instead, the nano-scale effects are incorporated into the micro-scale problem through constitutive models that are derived from advanced homogenization methods.
 A computational homogenization approach has been recently proposed by myself in four papers on ISI journals and is nowadays in a mature implementation phase.
 A new model, based on the notion of trapping, has been formulated for the lithiation process.
 At the same time, the quality of the reconstruction of the morphology of the electrodes structure has great impact to the final solution.
-Image-based (data-driven) modeling of the fine structure has recently been achieved (see Fig. 1).
+Image-based (data-driven) modeling of the fine structure has recently been achieved.
 In both regards, the cooperation with supercomputing centers is vital.
 The complexity of the analysis calls for high performance computing, to which great efforts is currently devoted: specific code has been written using the open finite element library deal.ii and two grants have been awarded for HPC implementation (see below).
+Plots show concentration of Lithium in the electrode and the stress field in the (solid) electrolyte.
 This innovative strategy in modeling ESM received interest both on the academic and industrial sides.

 Openings: